tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week1/2/index.md

 * Human Learning:
   * ON BOARD: Try before being taught
-  * Ruby Rogues as a way to stay up to date.
-Listenings starting tonight.
 * Looping a certain number of times.
 * Data Structures
   * Ranges